RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/Glossary/glossary.md

 #### Option 1 - Create a Lookup

 The first option, which any relational database user will intuitively suggest, is use of lookups.
 This approach involves creating one table with common fields and then create another table with unique fields.
-Linking these tables using Lookup will allow you organise, store and fetch data.
+Linking these tables using Lookup will allow you organize, store and fetch data.

 However, imagine a large organisation, storing hundreds of transactions in a day.
 The volume of data in the table with common fields would bulky.
 This is because, the common table would be storing contact data for all the stakeholders (businesses, employees, suppliers etc.)